 Challenging the actions of one’s government in court is a most unpleasant stance to take and in this case, it is our last and very necessary resort.
 Our application to interdict the decision to toll Gauteng’s Freeways was issued from the Pretoria High Court on Friday 23rd March 2012.

-Our opposition to e-tolling must not be confused with the Gauteng Freeway Improvement Project.
+Our opposition to e-tolling must not be confused with the GFIP.
 We congratulate SANRAL on a job well done in the upgrading of our freeways.
 The benefits of time saving, reduced vehicle running expenses and improved road safety from GFIP are not being disputed, although claims of an 8 to 1 beneficial return as espoused by some requires serious challenging.
 We also know and accept that we, the taxpayers, will have to pay for the GFIP.